castorini/pyserini/docs/experiments-vector-prf.md

 # Pyserini: Reproducing Vector PRF Results

-This guide provides instructions to reproduce the Vector PRF in the following work:
+This guide provides instructions to reproduce the Vector PRF in the following work and on all datasets and DR models available in Pyserini:

 > Hang Li, Ahmed Mourad, Shengyao Zhuang, Bevan Koopman, Guido Zuccon.
 [Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls](https://arxiv.org/pdf/2108.11044.pdf)